gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 how_many_stim_success_rate: gives back a csv file with the number of trials stim that worked, did not work etc.

-how_many_Stim_vs_3rdTrial: how may stim trials compared to how many 3rd win trial that could have stim but were not.
+how_many_Stim_vs_3rdTrial: how may stim trials compared to how many 3rd win trial that could have stim but were not.This notebook imports the data_trial_label and does the analysis based on that.

 how_many_TO_NON_stim_trials: data_set_how_many_TO_NON_stim_trials.ipynb